Proc. of

 There is evidence which indicates that we may prevent decay development by the use of: 1) antioxidant treatments; 2) induction of resistance by CO2 treatment; and 3) selection of resistant cultivars with high concentrations of epicatechin.

-We acknowledge BARD for funding this work.
+acknowledge BARD for funding

-Literature Cited
+Literature

 Prusky, D. 1988.
 The use of antioxidants to delay the onset of anthracnose and stem end rot in avocado fruit after harvest.
 Plant Disease.
 72:381-384.